adamjames66/adamjames66.github.io/README.md

 Vancouver, BC | adamfergusonjames@gmail.com | (604) 356-6213

 ### About Me
-Recent Computer Science graduate (Data Science minor) with experience building data pipelines, creating interactive visualizations, and delivering actionable insights.
+Recent Computer Science graduate with proven experience building data pipelines, designing ETL workflows, and developing scalable data infrastructure.
+Skilled in Python, SQL, and business intelligence tools, with a strong foundation in cross-functional collaboration and delivering data solutions from conception to production.

-### Technical Skills
-Python • SQL • Tableau • Power BI • Machine Learning • Git •
-Data Visualization • ETL Pipelines • Azure

 ## VocalCompare
 A tool to allow viewers to visually compare a singer's live performance against their studio recording, seeing where they deviate in pitch and identifying intentional creative choices when performing live.